Xentrk/x3mRouting/README.md

 ## Introduction
 **x3mRouting** includes selective routing features for LAN Clients, OpenVPN Clients and OpenVPN Servers.

 If coming from the first generation of x3mRouting, please read the updated instructions below to become familiar with the new features and usage instructions.
-Refer to the [Version 2.0.0 Changes](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-changes) section for a description of the changes and update process.
+Refer to the [Version 2.0.0 Changes](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-changes) section for a description of the changes and the [Version 2.0.0 Update Process](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#version-200-update-process) section for the update instructions.

 #### 1. LAN Client Routing